amenzwa/amenzwa.github.io/stem/ComputingHistory/HowSlideRulesWork.md

 The Hemmi 153 is marketed as a speciality electrical engineering slide rule.
 But it would be a crime not to include it in this article, due to its innovative $G_\theta$ scale-based hyperbolic function computations.

 ***Hemmi 255D Expert Electrical Engineer***—As the name suggests the Hemmi 255D is a newer, more advanced electrical engineering log-log vector duplex rule, compared to the older Hemmi 153.
-But whereas the Hemmi 153 uses the ingenious, but unconventional, $G_\theta$ scale to compute the hyperbolic functions via the trigonometric functions, the Hemmi 255D employs the more conventional hyperbolic $Sh$ and $Th$ scales.
+But whereas the Hemmi 153 uses the ingenious, but unconventional, $G_\theta$ scale to compute the hyperbolic functions via the trigonometric functions, the Hemmi 255D employs the more direct way to compute hyperbolic functions via the conventional $Sh$ and $Th$ scales.
 In terms of capabilities, the Hemmi 255D is comparable to other log-log vector duplex rules, like the Pickett N4-ES.

 ![Hemmi 255D](../figures/SlideRules/Hemmi255D/DSC00186.JPG)